Wiang Kum Kam, the “Atlantis” of Chiang Mai

 The Tai Yong of Lamphun

-After lunch, we will continue to Doi Suthep.
+Then, drive up to Doi Suthep.
 Visit Wat Prathat Doi Suthep, the most famous temple of Chiang Mai.
-Along the way, we will stop at the Kruba Srivichai shrine.
+Along the way we will stop at the Kruba Srivichai shrine.
 His followers constructed the road up to Wat Doi Suthep.
 The road was opened in 1935.
 Walk up the 300 steps to the temple.
 Views from the temple over Chiang Mai are spectacular.
-Your guide will explain the history of this temple.
-Drive down the mountain and stop at Wat Palad, a lovely forest temple.
-Our last stop will be at Wat Umong, an unusual and serene forest temple.
-“Umong” means tunnel in Thai language.
+Your guide will explain about the history of this temple.
+Drive down the mountain, if time allow we will make a stop at Wat Palad, a lovely forest temple.